2lambda123/iotaledger-wasp/documentation/docs/guide/chains_and_nodes/testnet.md

 :::

 We have a faucet for you to use directly with your EVM address which can be found on https://toolkit.sc.testnet.shimmer.network/
-We also have a withdrawal interface to get any native assets deposited to a EVM chain back into your L1 address on the same.
+We also have a withdrawal interface to get any native assets deposited to a EVM chain back into your L1 address on the same link.